Active ingredient

 About ADHD

-Children and adolescents with ADHD find it:
+Children and adolescents with ADHD find it hard:

 It is not their fault that they cannot do these things.

-Many children and adolescents struggle to do these things.
-However, with ADHD they can cause problems with everyday life.
+However, ADHD can cause problems with everyday life.
 Children and adolescents with ADHD may have difficulty learning and doing homework.
 They find it hard to behave well at home, at school or in other places.

-ADHD does not affect the intelligence of a child or adolescent.
+ADHD does not affect intelligence.

 2. What you need to know before you take Xaggitin XL